Presenter: Megan Frazer Blakemore

 Have you ever thought about publishing a book for children?
 The “kidlit” world can be more complicated than it seems.

 This presentation will cover the essentials of writing and publishing for kids: What’s the difference between “Middle Grade” and “Young Adult”?
 Why do picture books (almost) always have 32 pages?
 Is anything “off-limits” in books for kids?
 Does a writer need to find an illustrator for their picture book?
+Blakemore will also demystify the process of publishing, and discuss some of the common pitfalls in writing and in querying agents or publishers.

 Come with your wonderings, your worries, your sense of fun, and Megan Frazer Blakemore will explain all!